How to write a perfect article, letter and rejoinder for publication (with samples)

 Let us suppose that Mr. Wilson’s article on the “sale of food in unhygienic conditions” is published and you feel that what he has said is true except that he has left out some very important points.
 If you decide to write a follow-up and in it brings out those points, you will be writing a rejoinder.
 It may take the form of a letter or an article depending on how much you may have to say.
 On the other hand, if you feel that many of the points raised by Mr. Wilson are untrue or misleading, you may want to write back and point out these flaws.
 In both cases, what you write will be a rejoinder.

-READ ALSO: Step-by-step guide on how to start and make money with blogging
+READ ALSO: How to create and make money with E-books(with guide)

 Note that it is possible for you to partly disagree and partly agree with an author in one rejoinder as in the following example: